 Not only does the technical picture look promising, even fundamental analysts are betting that the “turnaround” in the world’s largest retailer is finally picking up steam.

-Wal-Mart Stores, Inc. (NYSE:WMT) shocked most on Wall Street when CEO Doug McMillon announced in October that the company would spend money on wages for employees and e-commerce.
+Wal-Mart Stores, Inc. shocked most on Wall Street when CEO Doug McMillon announced in October that the company would spend money on wages for employees and e-commerce.

 That strategy is finally beginning to bear fruit.
 Sales have improved, online presence has increased, and customers in general, are having a better shopping experience.